 - 1. In the Files section of the Import Images dialog box, click Browse to select one or more images from your computer. - 2.
-Select the destination for your images: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it.

-- Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
+Select the destination for your images: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, if you import three files named a-1.tga, a-2.tga and b-1.tga, this will create two layers, one named "a" and one named "b".
 Layer "a" will contain the two first images and "b" will contain the third one. - Add to Existing Layer: Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers. - 2.
-In the Alignment section, decide on the size and placement of your image within the camera frame.
-You can choose between the following options:
+In the Import Options section, select the Import as Toon Boom Bitmap Drawing option. - 3.
+In the Colour Space section, the colour space of the new created layer is selected as sRGB by default.
+If "Read Toon Boom Drawings Using sRGB Colour Space" is disabled-see Setting the Working Colour Space for a Scene on page 771.
+It is possible to specify the colour space, which will be used by new layer.
+If add to existing layer, the colour space of the existing layer will be used, and the option is also disabled. - 4.
+Enabling the option "Convert Image Colour Space on Import" and selecting the "Source Colour Space" of the image allows you to convert the image colour space to the layer's colour space, if the colour space of image to be imported is known.